VintageJetski/JumpShot/docs/match_predictor.md

 ### Match Setup
 - Select any two teams to compare and predict outcomes
 - Team statistics displayed: TIR (Team Impact Rating), Average PIV, Synergy, Map Win Rate
-- Key players are automatically identified for each team
+- Players are displayed in order of role importance: IGLs first, AWPers second, Spacetakers third/fourth, Lurkers and Supports last
+- Team lineups show detailed role information with color-coded indicators (Blue for CT roles, Orange for T roles, Purple for IGL)

 ### Map Selection
-- Choose from 7 standard CS2 maps: Mirage, Inferno, Nuke, Ancient, Anubis, Overpass, Vertigo
+- Choose from 6 standard CS2 maps in the current rotation: Mirage, Inferno, Nuke, Ancient, Anubis, Vertigo
+- Support for both BO1 (single map) and BO3 (multiple maps) formats
+- Multi-map selection for BO3 matches with numbered indicators for each map
+- BO3 predictions show series outcome (2-0 or 2-1) based on team strength across all selected maps
 - Map-specific performance statistics are factored into predictions
 - Visual comparison of map performance for both teams available in the Map Stats dialog